lino-framework/cg/docs/rumma.rst

    We are doing our best to help the Lino community becoming a big one, but we have no plans of becoming *ourselves* big.
-If the Lino community would get bigger than we can manage, we recommend that it should be governed by an independent organization which does not have any private motivation on its own.
+If the Lino community would get bigger than we can manage, we recommend that it should be governed by an independent organization that does not have any private motivation on its own.
    We work on creating this organization: :ref:`lsf`.